JuanIrache/DJI_SRT_Parser/README.md

 ## TODO
 - Provide arrays of only one field?
-- Split some functions into other modules? (load files, createcsv...)
+- Split some functions into other modules? (createcsv...)
 - Use warnings when loading data like in test?
 - Export data for After Effects